syzkrash/skvm/README.md

 # skvm

 skvm (pronounced "scum") is a simple, straight-to-the-point stack-based virtual machine.
-Written in C for performance, simple in design, great to start with.
+Simple in design, written in C for performance.